-The net proceeds from the sale of 10,500,000 shares of our common stock offered by us in this offering will be approximately \$179.7 million (or approximately \$207.6 million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$19.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from the sale of 10,500,000 shares of our common stock offered by us in this offering will be approximately \$111.1 million (or approximately \$128.7 million if the underwriters exercise their over-allotment option in full), based on the initial public offering price of \$12.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We will pay a special distribution of 75% of the gross proceeds of this offering, including any proceeds we receive from the underwriters' exercise of their over-allotment option, that will be payable promptly upon the completion of this offering (and following the exercise of the over-allotment option, if applicable) to our stockholders of record as of September 26, 2008.
+We will pay a special distribution of 75% of the gross proceeds of this offering, including any proceeds we receive from the underwriters' exercise of their over-allotment option, that will be payable promptly upon the completion of this offering (and following the exercise of the over-allotment option, if applicable) to our stockholders of record as of November 18, 2008.
 We will make this distribution upon completion of the offering.
 See "Special Distribution" for further information.